The branch in Jerusalem.

 Seven women shall take hold of one man.
-Many single men have hoped this verse would come true for them!
+Many single men have hoped this phrase would come true for them!

 the LORD’s branch.
 This means either: